 For more information about the UCI’s coastal resilience efforts, contact Dr. Thomas Herrington firstname.lastname@example.org or (732) 263-5588.

 Resources & Recent Activities

-- The UCI was a partner in the MARCO-led “Planning for a Changing Ocean” project, which examined the implications to Mid-Atlantic economies from trends such as climate change, increased acidification of coastal and ocean waters, the availability of offshore sand resources, and shifting marine life habitats.
+- The UCI was a partner in the MARCO-led “Planning for a Changing Ocean” project, which examined the implications to Mid-Atlantic economies from trends such as climate change, increased acidification of coastal and ocean waters, and shifting marine life habitats.
 The project culminated with the release of the report Climate Change Vulnerabilities in the Coastal Mid-Atlantic Region in May 2018.

 - Monmouth U. students and UCI staff conducted research for Monmouth County/FEMA as part of a post-Sandy/Irene High-Water Mark Initiative.

 - The UCI prepared the 2016 policy paper Recommendations for Resilient Coastal Communities in New Jersey as part of the NJDEP’s Resilient Coastal Communities Initiative.

 - The UCI’s Karl Vilacoba moderated this August 2017 webinar with experts discussing best practices for communicating the risks posed by coastal storm and flood events to the public.

 - The UCI’s Karl Vilacoba moderated this July 2017 webinar showcasing online mapping tools in the Mid-Atlantic that illustrate risks posed by coastal flooding, severe storms and sea level rise.

 - NJ Sea Grant/UCI educational poster about U.S. views on climate change.